ProvableHQ/welcome/documentation/leo/03_language.md

 ### Array

 Leo supports static arrays.
-Arrays are declared as `[type; length]`.
+Arrays are declared as `[type; length]` and can be nested.
 Arrays cannot be empty nor modified.

 Arrays only support constant accesses (the index must be a constant value).
 The accessor value must be a constant integer.